Seal of Dane County County of Dane

 That means we need to take EV charging infrastructure seriously.
 And, to achieve our goal of an equitable clean energy future, we need to make sure that everyone has access to EV charging infrastructure so that everyone can access the many benefits of EVs.

-Charge Up Dane County will expand EV charging infrastructure in Dane County so that EVs are a viable option for all Dane County residents.
+Charge Up Dane County is a $13.2M effort to expand EV charging infrastructure in Dane County so that EVs are a viable option for all Dane County residents.

 The Dane County Office of Energy & Climate Change submitted a proposal to the U.S. Department of Transportation's Charging and Fueling Infrastructure (CFI) program and in August 2024 US DOT announced that Dane County and its partners will receive $13.2 million in funding to implement Charge Up Dane County.
 This funding comes from the Bipartisan Infrastructure Law.